 Resolute's executive team is responsible for overall business strategy, which is approved by our board of directors, of which the president and CEO is a member.
 Climate change issues are discussed and reviewed on a regular basis at the corporate level as all capital projects being considered by the company require an evaluation of their impact on GHG emissions.

-In addition, our corporate carbon committee serves as a training and information mechanism for various climate change issues.
+In addition, our corporate Carbon Committee serves as a training and information mechanism for climate change issues.
 All risks and opportunities related to our carbon strategy are reviewed by the committee, which is a cross-functional group of VPs and representatives (Operations, Legal, Treasury, Finance) that is chaired by the vice president, Innovation, Energy and Environment.
-Company results are reported to our senior managers and the executive team, which, in turn, reports to our board's Environmental, Health and Safety Committee, as well as to the full board of directors.
+Company results are reported to our senior managers and the executive team which, in turn, reports to our board's Environmental, Health and Safety Committee, as well as the full board of directors.

 At the operations level, mill managers are responsible for implementing site-specific climate- and energy-related projects.
 All pulp and paper mills are supported by an energy champion responsible for the continuous improvement of our operational performance in terms of energy consumption.
 Facilities also have an environment coordinator who ensures that our facilities comply fully with environmental regulations such as those related to greenhouse gas emissions.

 1 Resolute reports on emissions classified as scope 1 (direct emissions coming from on-site fuel combustion) and scope 2 (indirect emissions from purchased electricity and steam).